premchander-revature/interviewquestions/Interview Ques/JavaScript.md

 ---

-4. Do we need to specify type of the variable in JavaScript?
+4. Do we need to specify type of the variable in JavaScript?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)